plone/training/mastering-plone/volto_components_sponsors.rst

 The sponsors shall live in the footer.
 To modify the given footer component we copy the Footer.jsx file from Volto to our app regarding the original folder structure but inside our customizations folder :file:`customizations/components/theme/Footer/Footer.jsx`.

+.. only:: not presentation

   In this file we can now modify the returned html by adding a subcomponent *Sponsors* which we have to create.

 .. code-block:: jsx
     :linenos: